zevv/zForth/README.md

 microprocessors.
 It is not particularly fast, but should be easy to integrate on any platform with a few kB's of ROM and RAM.

+Also note that zForth is just _a_ forth, but does not specifically implement or care about any of the standards like ANS Forth - the kernel might or might not behave as the standard, and the current standard library is rather limited.

 For a lot of programmers Forth seems to belong to the domain of alien
 languages: it does not look like any mainstream language most people encounter, and is built on a number of philosophies that takes some time to get used to.